ABorrel/chemmaps-InterPred-Bodymap/README.md

 - check error in line 48 of interpred R script
 - add error page in the project to hide sources
 - add when upload chemical add log
+- add descriptor scaling in a table
+- protect page admin with a password
+- Add option to not upload chemical in the DB as interpred